All text and photos © Louise Marley unless otherwise stated Site Design: Seaweed Hut

 What had once been the main living quarters of a 16th century cottage was now a coffee shop and bookstore, dominated by a huge stone fireplace big enough to stand in, with what appeared to be a cauldron suspended in the middle.
 Leaning beside the fireplace, as though they had been left there not a moment before, was a collection of old-fashioned broomsticks.
 Hanging from a hat-stand beside the door was a well-patched cloak and a pointy hat.
 And if all that failed to indicate exactly whose house they were in, nailed to the back wall was a large blackboard listing drinks such as spiced pumpkin latté and cinnamon café mocha beneath the words: Pick Your Potion.

-“Welcome to the Witch’s Brew.”
+“And now you see why it’s called the Witch’s Brew.”
 DI Buckley, damn him, finally had a smile on his face.

 “I’m certainly noticing a theme!”